 Emotional development and sense of self

-How can you support emotional development in children and young people?
+How can educators support emotional development in children and young people?

 Tune in to children and young people’s feelings and emotions